Rome: An Artistic City Full of History

 6. Check Out the Market in Piazza Navona

 Go grocery shopping at Campo de’ Fiori

-You do not want to leave Rome without visiting Piazza Navona, it is a must visit!
+You don’t want to leave Rome without visiting Piazza Navona, it’s a must-visit!
 In the daytime, you can visit Campo de’ Fiori.
-This is a market sells fresh produce, fruits, flowers, and more.
+This is a market that sells fresh produce, fruits, flowers, and more.
 If you are staying near this area, then you can stop by here to get some food.

 Opening hours: Monday- Saturday early morning until 2pm.

-There is lots to do at Piazza Navona at night also.
-You can have dinner here and then go get some gelatos for dessert.
+There’s a lot to do at Piazza Navona at night as well.
+You can have dinner here and then go get some gelato for dessert.
 There are a lot of great restaurants and gelato shops around this area.
 There is also a beautiful sculptural fountain located in the center.
 You’ll be able to see a lot of street performers if you come here at night.